Costa Rican Model Karina Ramos Sizzles In An Animal-Print Bikini, Shows Off Her Incredible Abs

 The former beauty queen proved that she is naturally beautiful by wearing minimal makeup.
 The application featured a beige foundation and a nude lipstick.
 The bombshell completed her makeup with defined eyebrows while painting her nails with red polish to keep it stylish.
 She tied her brunette tresses in a bun to pull off a perfect beachy look.
 The Heredia, Costa Rica, native decided to not wear any jewelry and accessories to keep it simple, yet sexy.

 To strike a pose, the stunner could be seen standing on a beach.
-She rested her elbow on the edge of a sunshade, leaned her head against her arm, closed her eyes and slightly puckered her lips as she soaked up the sun.
+She rested her elbow on the edge of a sunshade, leaned her head against her arm, closed her eyes, and slightly puckered her lips as she soaked up the sun.

 According to the geotag, the snap was captured at Playa Manuel Antonio, which is one of Costa Rica’s most popular beaches.

-The Latina bombshell wrote a caption in Spanish and, according to a Google translation, she stated that she is feeling happy and full-hearted, adding that she is recharging her batteries [by soaking up the sun and relaxing at the beach].
+The Latina bombshell wrote a caption in Spanish and, according to a Google translation, she stated that she is feeling happy and full-hearted, adding that she is recharging her batteries by soaking up the sun and relaxing at the beach.

 Within five hours of going live, the sexy pic amassed more than 20,000 likes and over a hundred comments, as fans and followers praised the stunning model for her beautiful looks and hot body, and showered her with numerous compliments.